jcam1/JPYCv2/README.md

 # JPYC protocol's Overview

 ## Motivation
 We have a working protocol at the moment and to avoid confusion here we call it as the "previous JPYC".
-The "previous JPYC" is an ERC20 compatible token but it lacks some functionalities, e.g. upgradeability, etc for our current situation.
+The "previous JPYC" is an ERC20 compatible token but it lacks some functionalities, e.g. upgradeability, pausability or blacklistability, etc for our current situation.
 We've made a decision to deploy JPYC protocol, with totally new smart contracts, for us to be ready to move on into the web3.0 world.

 Previous JPYC's information, white paper, and more can be found [here](https://jpyc.jp).
 ## Brief introduction
+What is JPYC v2?

-JPYC protocol is an ERC20 compatible token.
+JPYC v2 protocol is an ERC20 compatible token.
 It allows minting of tokens by multiple entities, pausing all activity, freezing of individual addresses, rescuing of tokens and UUPS proxy pattern to upgrade the contract so that bugs can be fixed or features added.

 ## Protocol's architecture
 ![contractArchitecture](contractArchitecture.drawio.svg)